How to Read Body Language and Identify Deception

 (Adapted from Givens, 1998-202, Center for Nonverbal Studies)

 Remember, you are not the only person who studies body language.
 Don’t forget misleading body language can be used to do just that—mislead.
 Look at the individual’s entire presentation when in doubt.
 Incongruity may be an attempt to conceal or mislead.
 The truth is consistent.
-When the spoken word is at cross purposes with body language, it usually is safer to believe the body because body language is more likely to be unconscious.
+When the spoken word is at cross purposes with body language, it is usually safer to believe the body because body language is more likely to be unconscious.

 Read the book Frogs into Princes: Neuro-Linguistic Programming.
 Richard Bandler and John Grinder.
 I read it several years ago.
 However, it is not an easy read.
 But it does contain fascinating information to help you better understand yourself and others.
 Also, the site listed under the first scoring category above is a treasure trove of helpful information.
 Begin your research study.
 Watch your fellow beings and note their behavior under various circumstances.